PRISLK/Assignment1/README.md

 Task :-

-The test file "assignment_data.txt" contains sample text from a twitter feed, student course feedback, and a research paper.
+The text file "assignment_data.txt" contains sample text from a twitter feed, student course feedback, and a research paper.

 1. For each text type in assignment_data.txt, tokenize the text using an available tokenizer.
 Discuss about the accuracy of the tokenizer on each type of text.